Feedback as Competitive Advantage

 Why Cameron?

-Cameron’s thinking on feedback, including his work on Harvard University’s latest Feedback Essentials course and his article at Harvard Business Review, The Right Way to Process Feedback, struck a chord with thousands of leaders from seemingly every sector — from fighter pilots and yoga instructors to senior business executives and academics.
+Cameron’s thinking on feedback, including his work on Harvard University’s latest Feedback Essentials course, his feedback literacy webinar for Harvard Business School Publishing which had thousands of live attendees, and his article at Harvard Business Review, The Right Way to Process Feedback, struck a chord with thousands of leaders from seemingly every sector — from fighter pilots and yoga instructors to senior business executives and academics.
 There are several reasons for this.

 A third element